carbynestack/carbynestack.github.io/docs/community/events/csc23/index.md

     In this talk, I'll share some real world challenges faced in deploying multi-party-computation in machine learning (from time at Dropout Labs working on tf-encrypted and Moose).
-Some of these challenges are likely familiar to the audience or users of CarbyneStack, including:
+Some of these challenges are likely familiar to the audience or users of Carbyne Stack, including:

     - Authorization and Identity Services in a Multi-Trust Environment
     - Data Preprocessing